Trump abruptly escorted out of White House press briefing, returns to say there was a 'shooting' outside

 The president himself praised the Secret Service, telling reporters, “I have such confidence in these people,” adding, “they're so good."

-Fox News' John Roberts and Chad Pergram contributed to this report.
+Fox News' John Roberts, Edmund DeMarche and Chad Pergram contributed to this report.